jacobm001/blog_posts/installing_applications.md

 ### Wait, what!?
 Isn't a processor a processor?

 Yes, and no. A processor (aka a CPU), is what does the computing within a computer.
-Each processor has a fundamental *archiecture* type.
-In desktop, laptop, and servers the most common architecture used is `x86`.
+Each processor has a fundamental *architecture* type.
+In desktops, laptops, and servers the most common architecture used is `x86`.
 Your phone, laptop, and cable box almost always contain an `ARM` processor.

 To simplify the different a little, think about the languages humans speak.
 A book can be written in English, French, and German.
 If a person only speaks English, giving them a book written in German is useless to them.
 Sure, the book has meaning, but they can't understand it.